Skip to content

 System Frameworks/Languages

 • Different roles call for a different set of knowledge and tools.
 Knowing what level of tech you are expected to understand in the position is important.
 It may be helpful for you to take inventory of your current knowledge and skill set and use the job descriptions to build on it, especially if you are new.
-Some common languages used in the tech industry are Python, JavaScript, and C#, but those are only a select few, so pay attention and research
+Some common languages used in the tech industry are Python, JavaScript, and C#, but those are only a select few, so pay attention and research.

 Job description/duties